Should you save more than £1 million in your pension?

 Next steps

 For many, pensions will still be a core part of retirement planning due to the up-front tax relief.
-However, the IHT changes in 2027 mean it is crucial to diversify into ISAs, Offshore Bonds, and other tax-efficient vehicles.
+However, it may be time to consider diversifying into ISAs, Offshore Bonds, and other tax-efficient vehicles.
 The right approach depends on income level, retirement goals, and intergenerational wealth planning objectives.

 Speak to an expert Private Wealth Adviser to assess your specific situation and develop a tailored strategy that maximises tax efficiency and protects your wealth for future generations.